1 year old traumatized by smoke detector

 Apologies for the long-winded explanation.

 Just looking for suggestions on getting her back to sleeping happily in her room and helping her move past this little scary bump in the road.

 Thanks so much.

 Your daughter was terribly frightened.
+So terrified that she thought she might die.
 That fear is still with her, and is causing her to try very hard to keep herself safe, both from future incidents and from those big feelings of terror that are locked up in her body.
 She really doesn't want to feel them, and bedtime brings them close to the surface.
 So now she needs not only her usual nursing, but also her dad to protect her.
 I agree, it is sweet, and cute, but it is problematic.
 Not only because she needs you both at bedtime now, and because she won't sleep in her bed, as she had been doing, but because when children "stuff" their terror, it finds other ways to surface, resulting in rigid (Daddy MUST be here when I fall asleep) or even defiant behavior (which is a call for help).